hartmannathan/gcodepreview/README.md

  Updated to make use of Python in OpenSCAD:[^rapcad]

- [^rapcad:] Previous versions had used RapCAD, so as to take advantage of the writeln command, which has since been re-written in Python.
+ [^rapcad]: Previous versions had used RapCAD, so as to take advantage of the writeln command, which has since been re-written in Python.

  https://pythonscad.org/ (previously this was http://www.guenther-sohler.net/openscad/ )